d893a/local-ml-models/local_ml_models.md

 -   $E_{par}$: Parallelism efficiency (0–1) $[1]$
 -   $OP_{token}$: Floating point operations required to process one token $[FLOP/token]$

 This formula assumes the process is compute-bound.
-For very large models, memory bandwidth may also become a limiting factor.
+For very large models, memory bandwidth also becomes a limiting factor.

-#### Time to First Token
+### Time to First Token

 $T_{first}$: The time from submitting a prompt to receiving the first output token.
-It includes:
--   Processing the input prompt (attention over all prompt tokens).
--   Generating the first output token.
+It includes the time to process the input prompt (attention over all prompt tokens), and the time needed to generate the first output token.

 A simplified formula: